Translations from Your Trusted Advisor.

 As we quickly approach the deadline for filing 1099-MISC or 1099-NEC, it is time to consider whether your business is ready to file.

-Note that – effective for the 2020 tax year – Form 1099-NEC is utilized to report amounts of nonemployee compensation, while form 1099-MISC is utilized to report other forms of compensation.
-The due date for furnishing 1099-MISC or 1099-NEC statements to recipients and to the IRS for the 2020 tax year is Monday, February 1st, 2021 (since January 31st doesn’t fall on a business day).
+Note that Form 1099-NEC is utilized to report amounts of nonemployee compensation, while Form 1099-MISC is utilized to report other forms of compensation.
+The due date for furnishing 1099-MISC or 1099-NEC statements to recipients and to the IRS for the 2021 tax year is Monday, January 31, 2022.

 Don't Like Being a Number?